Moffitt Notice of Blackbaud Data Incident. Learn More

 Seizures and brain cancer

 Seizures are sudden episodes of involuntary convulsions that are caused by uncontrolled electrical impulses in the brain.
 While seizures can be caused by other conditions such as epilepsy, a brain tumor can irritate the neurons in the brain, causing muscle contractions, twitching, numbness and tingling, shallow breathing and loss of consciousness.
+“Any adult who develops a seizure should be evaluated immediately with a CT scan or MRI of the brain,” notes Dr. Peter Forsyth, Chair of the Department of Neuro-Oncology.

 Cognitive symptoms of brain cancer